edoatley/java-dev/README.md

 - deploying the app in a 'feature' environment
 - cleaning up the resources when the feature branch is deleted

-Before doing this need to have a think through the events and which workflows target which branches
+Before doing this need to have a think through the events and which workflows target which branches:

+- all
+  - on push: build, push container to GHCR, container image scan

+- additionally for feature branches
+  - push to ACR
+  - deploy app to Azure
+  - on deletion remove from Azure

+- main
+  - handle 'release' tagging on ACR and github